Bias-Related Incidents and/or Hate Crimes

 Hate Crimes - A person commits a hate crime when he or she commits a specified offense (as defined in Section 485.05[3]) and either:

-(a) Intentionally selects the person against whom the offense is committed or intended to be committed in whole or in substantial part because of a belief or perception regarding the race, color, national origin, ancestry, gender, religion, religious practice, age, disability or sexual orientation of a person, regardless of whether the belief or perception is correct, or
+(a) Intentionally selects the person against whom the offense is committed or intended to be committed in whole or in substantial part because of a belief or perception regarding the race, color, national origin, ancestry, gender, gender identity or expression, religion, religious practice, age, disability or sexual orientation of a person, regardless of whether the belief or perception is correct, or

-(b) Intentionally commits the act or acts constituting the offense in whole or in substantial part because of a belief or perception regarding the race, color, national origin, ancestry, gender, religion, religious practice, age, disability or sexual orientation of a person, regardless of whether the belief or perception is correct.
+(b) Intentionally commits the act or acts constituting the offense in whole or in substantial part because of a belief or perception regarding the race, color, national origin, ancestry, gender, gender identity or expression, religion, religious practice, age, disability or sexual orientation of a person, regardless of whether the belief or perception is correct.

 What is a Bias-Related Incident?

 Not all hateful behavior rises to the level of a crime.
-Bias-Related Incidents refer to any act or behavior that is a violation of the Student Code of Conduct and reasonably believed to be motivated by a consideration (real or perceived) of race, color, creed, religion, age, sex, gender, national origin, marital or parental status, sexual orientation, citizenship status, veteran status, disability, or any other basis prohibited by law.
+Bias-Related Incidents refer to any act or behavior that is a violation of the University Code of Conduct and reasonably believed to be motivated by a consideration (real or perceived) of race, color, creed, religion, age, height, weight, sex, gender, gender identity or expression, national origin, marital or parental status, sexual orientation, citizenship status, veteran status, disability, or any other basis prohibited by law.

 Individuals are encouraged to report all hate crimes and bias-related incidents immediately to the Department of Public Safety via telephone, in person or online and/or to the Dean of Students: